Dolores has landscaped for private clients, maintained one client's small orchid collection, and keeps 30 houseplants.

 Secret Tip for the Most Beautiful Houseplants Ever

 My grandmother was famous for having the most beautiful houseplants ever!
 She was coy about divulging her houseplant secrets, giving only very general, common-sense advice.
 Was it the brightly lit east facing room where she kept her plants?
-She she have some secret fertilizer she concocted?
+Did she have some secret fertilizer she concocted?

 One day, Grandmom decided to confide her ultimate secret to growing and keeping perfect houseplants: "When they start to look bad, I just throw them away and buy new ones!"